 Indrani Delmaine & Gigi Hyatt, The School of the Hamburg Ballett John Neumeier

 “This will be such a valuable experience for all students involved.
 We are very very grateful and appreciative that they can be offered this exceptional opportunity.”

 This project was supported by the Fonds pour l’Équipement Touristique de la Région Lausannoise (FERL), an anonymous donor, the Rudolf Nureyev Foundation, the Friends of the Prix de Lausanne and Dance West.

-“Developing a clear concept and inspiring 25 international students to create a unique work for the Prix de Lausanne in 9 days is huge challenge for me as a choreographer.
+Choreographer for the second edition, in 2019 “Developing a clear concept and inspiring 25 international students to create a unique work for the Prix de Lausanne in 9 days is huge challenge for me as a choreographer.
 There seems to be so much division in our world and it is wonderful to be given the opportunity to unite students from different partner schools to work together on a new creation.
 I’m very excited to be part of the Prix once more and look forward to the experience.”

 Dutch Artistic Director, choreographer and contemporary teacher Didy Veldman trained in Amsterdam.
 She danced with Scapino Ballet, Ballet du Grand Théâtre de Genève, Rambert Dance Company and co-founded Alias Company in 1992.
 Didy left Rambert in 2000 to concentrate on her choreographic career and has created over 40 works for 25 international companies.
 In 2016 she started her own Company ‘Umanoove’ with support from Arts Council England and private donors.
 Close to the Prix de Lausanne, Didy has been the contemporary teacher in 2010, 2011 and 2017 and one of her pieces has been proposed as a contemporary variation for the 2012 and 2013 editions of the competition.